-(Right: A languid River Somme as seen from the bridge at Pont-Rémy - photograph from 2010)
+(Right below: A languid River Somme as seen from the bridge at Pont-Rémy - photograph from 2010)

-Having by this time been joined en route by Private Snelgrove's 2nd Re-enforcement Draft at Louvencourt on April 8th, five days' trek later, on April 13, the 1st Battalion subsequently marched into the village of Englebelmer - perhaps some fifty kilometres in all from Pont-Rémy.
-There it would be billeted, would receive re-enforcements from Scotland via Rouen and, in two days' time, would be introduced into the communication trenches of the Western Front.
+On April 13, the 1st Battalion subsequently marched into the village of Englebelmer - perhaps some fifty kilometres in all from Pont-Rémy - where it would be billeted, would receive reenforcements from Scotland via Rouen and, in two days' time, would be introduced into the communication trenches of the Western Front.

-Just days following the Newfoundland Battalion's arrival on the Western Front, two of the four Companies - 'A', and 'B' - were to take over several support positions from a British unit before the entire Newfoundland unit was then ordered to move further up for the first time into forward positions on April 22.
+Just days following the Newfoundland Battalion's aforementioned arrival on the Western Front, two of the four Companies - 'A', and 'B' - were to take over support positions from a British unit before the entire Newfoundland unit was then ordered to move further up for the first time into forward positions on April 22.

-It should be said that the Newfoundland Battalion and twohundred men of the Bermuda Rifles who were serving at the time in the 2nd Lincolnshire Regiment Battalion, were then the only units at the Somme from outside the British Isles - true also on the day of the attack on July 1.
+It should be said that the Newfoundland Battalion and two-hundred men of the Bermuda Rifles who were serving at the time in the 2nd Lincolnshire Regiment Battalion, were then the only units at the Somme from outside the British Isles - true also on the day of the attack on July 1.